-Our Board, which currently consists of ten directors, historically was divided into three classes.
+Our Board historically was divided into three classes.
 As approved by the Company's stockholders at the 2020 Annual Meeting of Stockholders, the Board is in the process of being declassified over a three-year phase-out period.
-All director nominees whose terms expire at the Annual Meeting will be, if elected by our stockholders, elected to hold office for a term of one year, or until their successors are duly elected and qualified in accordance with our Amended and Restated Bylaws (the "Bylaws").
 At the 2023 Annual Meeting of Stockholders, all director nominees elected by our stockholders will be elected to hold office for a term of one year, or until their successors are duly elected and qualified in accordance with our Bylaws, and there will cease to be Board classes at such time.

-Nominees for Election to Serve as Directors for a One-Year Term Expiring in 2023
+Nominees for Election to Serve as Directors for a One-Year Term Expiring in 2024

-Quincy L. Allen Director Since 2021 Age 61
+Quincy L. Allen Director Since 2021 Age 62